snowkit/atom-haxe/README.md

 # atom-haxe

 atom.io haxe plugin, includes completion, building, error checking and more.

+## Haxe rewrite branch

+This branch is a rewrite of the plugin into haxe language.
+It also leverage latest haxe compiler features to get better code completion.

+Current code uses local haxelib repos based on git submodules.
+The haxe project should build fine if you install dependencies with:

+``git submodule update --init --recursive``

 ## Active development

 Please note that this package is in active development, you're bound to find some rough edges and pain points.
 Issues, feedback and suggestions are welcome.